fdmsantos/terraform-aws-kinesis-firehose/README.md

 ## RoadMap

-- Splunk Destination ( Expected in Version 1.3.0)
 - Http Endpoint Destination (Expected in Version 1.4.0)
-- VPC Support (Expected in Version 1.5.0)
+- VPC Support (ElasticSearch, Redshift, Splunk) (Expected in Version 1.5.0)

 ## How to Use